bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 I particularly like that it is designed as what it is.
 It does not pretend it's a watch.
 It is a wrist band packed with sensors.
 A watch has a dial and hands that turn around hence the shape of a circle.
-Similar competitor producs marketed for the luxury end of the market try to look like such a watch.
+Similar competitor products marketed for the luxury end of the market try to look like such a watch.
 The Microsoft Band does not try to fake it, it is what it is.